Adi-os-Error404/ChaChing-UI/README.md

 ChaChing is a crypto platform that lets users search coins, view detailed price charts, post comments, manage a portfolio, and detect arbitrage opportunities.

-ChaChing-UI is the client-side web application that provides an user interface to interact with the ChaChing-API backend.
+ChaChing-UI is the client-side web application that provides a user interface to interact with the ChaChing-API backend.

 ---